Skip to main content

 “Although many families may experience dramatic tension as relatives gather for a Thanksgiving or Christmas meal, one thing can be sure—the anxiety will relax as food is brought to the table,” explains the source.

-4. Helps Men Feel ‘Taken Care Of’
+Helps Men Feel ‘Taken Care Of’

 A post about comfort food from Cornell University doesn’t have all flattering things to say about rich meals, but it does make an interesting distinction between which comfort foods men and women most often reach for and why.

 Women tend to enjoy ice cream, chocolate and cookies, while their male counterparts prefer more hearty choices like pizza/pasta, soup (and ice cream…because, ice cream).
-“Men prefer the more ‘meal–type’ items because this gave them a feeling of being ‘spoiled’ or ‘taken care of,'” notes the source.
+“Men prefer the more ‘meal–type’ items because this gives them a feeling of being ‘spoiled’ or ‘taken care of,'” notes the source.
 For women, these same foods remind them of the work that goes into cooking.
 This of course is all based on the assumption that the woman in your household is the primary cook.

-5. Used as a Reward, Not a Cure
+Used as a Reward, Not a Cure

 Cornell University also presented some other interesting findings about comfort food.
 While we already explained that these types of dishes can boost your mood, not that many people actually use it for that purpose, according to the source.
 “Contrary to popular belief, we tend to eat comfort foods as a reward, and not when we are depressed,” reads the article.